mediachain/oldchain-client/README.md

 # mediachain-client

-A minimal client for reading data from and importing data into the current Mediachain prototype.
+A client library and minimal command line interface for reading data from and importing data into the current Mediachain prototype.

 ## Installation
 ```